Categories

 Scholars at the time had many different theories on what this “new star” may be.
 For at the time, conventional church doctrine was that the firmament formed a rather stable “shell” surrounding the geocentric cosmos.
 This was a point of contention for Galileo, notably with the Florentine philosopher Lodovico Delle Colombe.
 Many of Galileo’s responses and criticisms of Delle Colombe may be found in the notes he took, which have since been reviewed by Cosci.

-Insinuations of treachery
+Insinuations of Treachery

 The intriguing part is that Galileo responds to critiques of the Considerazioni Astronomiche in a few of these notes, identifying himself as the author.
 In one section, he notes “places where [Lodovico Delle Colombe] speaks of me with contempt.”
 Cosci discovered, however, that these quotes really correspond to sections of Delle Colombe’s book in which he attacks Alimberto Mauri, the purported author of the Considerazioni Astronomiche, rather than Galileo.